windmaomao/react-navigable/README.md

 - prev(), go to the previous item
 - next(), go to the next item

-Depending if `circular` or `backward` flag is set, the list can behave going circular or backward.
+Depending if `circular`, `backward`, or `locked` flag is set, the list can behave going circular, backward or nowhere.

 ## Examples